The office of the County

 marriage licenses, register birth, death and marriage certificates, certify

-vital records for birth, death and marriages, and is an agent to assist in
+vital records for birth, death and marriages.

 The Recorder now records or retains on file, a wide variety of important